As of MySQL 5.5.10, a server-side

 The method used to uninstall the socket authentication plugin depends on how you installed it:

-The socket plugin checks whether the socket user name matches the MySQL user name specified by the client program to the server, and permits the connection only if the names match.
+The socket plugin checks whether the socket user name (the operating system user name) matches the MySQL user name specified by the client program to the server, and permits the connection only if the names match.

 CREATE USER 'valerie'@'localhost' IDENTIFIED WITH auth_socket;

 If a user on the local host with a login name of